cilium/ebpf/examples/readme.md

 Examples
 --------

-To the build the examples folder you'll need to pull the linux repository.
+To build the examples folder you'll need to pull the linux repository.
 Once it's on your host you can build this folder:

 ```sh